prawf/prawf.github.io/source/includes/_quick_start.md

 </aside>

 * Edit the `prawf.json` configuration file if you are testing a custom application.
 You can leave it as it is if you are just testing out prawf.
+See [Configuring prawf.json](#configuring-prawf.json) for more details.

-* Run `prawf run` to send requests to the endponits specified in your configuration file.
+* Send requests to endpoints specified in the `prawf.json` file.

-* Run `prawf test` to test the endpoints with the expected responses.
+* Test the endpoints as specified in the `prawf.json` file.

 <aside class="success">
     Awesome!
 You have successfully run a prawf test.
 See the <a href="http://" target="_blank">Tutorials</a> for specific tutorials on how to use prawf.